bitcointranscripts/bitcointranscripts/bitcoin-magazine/bitcoin-explained/bitcoin-explained-episode-81:-bitcoin-core-25.0.md

 Sjors Provoost: 00:14:16

 Yeah, that's a bigger drawback, I would say.
-MiniScript was designed quite a while ago before Taproot.
+Miniscript was designed quite a while ago before Taproot.
 It was initially designed for use with SegWit, basically SegWit script.
 There's also a Miniscript standard for pre-SegWit script, I think.
 But, at least, it was designed for SegWit scripts.